In a Nutshell

 |Best for||Transparent, digital application and low down payment options|

 SoFi was founded in 2011 by 4 Stanford Graduate School of Business students who wanted to come up with a model that would compete with the traditional underwriting process used by banks.
 With the SoFi mortgage product, SoFi will consider non-traditional income such as Restricted Stock Options (RSU) for income qualifying.
 SoFi’s model has been very successful.
-To date it has issued more than $30 billion in loans and currently has over 700,000 clients, who they call members.
+It has issued more than $30 billion in loans and currently has over 700,000 clients, who they call members.

 This service is intended for financially ambitious buyers with good credit scores looking to balance out their down-payment and monthly payments (based on APR) and may not have the standard amount to put down.